 The most common type of back pain is acute, meaning it goes away in a few weeks.
 Chronic back pain lasts longer than three months.
 Knowing when to see a doctor for back pain is half the battle when it comes to finding relief.
 Many people continue to function with mild back pain and find relief with home care measures.

 If back pain is accompanied by loss of bowel control or urination, it's time to seek immediate help at a local emergency room.
 If you have a car accident (even a minor one), fall or suffer any type of injury that causes back pain, it's time to consult a professional.
 If your back pain is due to a strain, sprain, or other minor injury, but it won't go away, call your primary care doctor.
-However, a person should see a doctor if low back pain is severe, doesn't seem to improve, or occurs along with other worrisome symptoms, such as tingling or numbness in the legs.
+However, if your back pain has been going on for more than a week and isn't improving with home remedies like rest and over-the-counter medications, it's time to see a doctor.A doctor can help identify possible causes of low back pain and recommend appropriate treatment.